About Us

 Anne Kubiatowicz, Accompanist

-Anne Kubiatowicz has a piano performance degree from UW-Eau Claire.
+Anne Kubiatowicz has a piano degree from UW-Eau Claire.
 She is a former home educator who now spends most of her time teaching a private studio of thirty piano students.
-Anne enjoys collaborating with her colleagues and UWEC music students for their recitals.
-She is the pianist for the Chippewa Valley Community Chorus and area middle and high school choirs, and plays color keyboard with the band for the Valley Gospel Choir.
-Anne has been blessed to be a part of her church music ministry over the years and is excited to join the Stand in the Light Memory Choir.
-She and her husband Mike have 5 grown children and 3 grandchildren.
+Anne enjoys making music with colleagues, area school choirs, and UWEC music students.
+She has been blessed to be a part of her church music and teaching ministry over the years.
+To her, music is not only an art, but a language that meets the needs of the soul and connects people in a unique way.
+Anne loves seeing this power of music in the amazing Stand in the Light Memory Choir!

 Board of Directors